Belle (Disney character): Voice

 She initially found it challenging to soften her voice during recording sessions due to having been trained to project as a stage performer.
 Despite its costliness and technical complexity, O'Hara and actor Robby Benson, voice of the Beast, were granted permission from Disney to record in the same booth as opposed to separately, becoming some of the few voice actors to do so for a Disney project.
 O'Hara credited these intimate recording sessions with helping Belle and the Beast's relationship sound more convincing.
 One example is the scene in which the Beast discovers that Belle has disobeyed him by entering the forbidden West Wing, resulting in a heated confrontation.
 She also recorded some material with Richard White, Gaston's voice actor.
 Although O'Hara would occasionally ad-lib per her directors' encouragement, none of her improvisation was included in the final film.
 Despite her successful stage career, O'Hara was virtually unknown to Hollywood when she was cast in Beauty and the Beast; she was one of the last obscure actors cast in a feature-length Disney animated film before the studio shifted towards casting celebrity talent in subsequent animated projects.

 Since the film's release, O'Hara has reprised her role in a variety of follow-up films, tie-in media, and merchandise, including its direct-to-video sequels Beauty and the Beast: The Enchanted Christmas (1997), Belle's Magical World (1998), and Belle's Tales of Friendship (1999).
 In 2010, O'Hara said she was recording new material for Belle's merchandise as often as eight times per year.
 In 2012, O'Hara described Disney as her "main employer for 20 years".
-In 2011, actress Julie Nathanson began voicing Belle in certain media appearances, a time during which O'Hara admitted that she found maintaining her character's high pitch more strenuous compared to 20 years prior.
-By 2016, she had begun voicing Belle in fewer projects.
-She did, however, voice Belle in high-profile projects such as the animated film Ralph Breaks the Internet (2018) and the animated/live-action short Once Upon a Studio (2023).
-O'Hara partnered with Disney Fine Art – Collector's Editions to create a collection of original artwork inspired by the film, entitled "Belles by Belle".
+She continues to voice Belle in high-profile projects such as the animated film Ralph Breaks the Internet (2018), the animated/live-action short Once Upon a Studio (2023), and LEGO Disney Princess: Villains Unite (2025).O'Hara partnered with Disney Fine Art – Collector's Editions to create a collection of original artwork inspired by the film, entitled "Belles by Belle".